rossillingworth/tesb-rt-se/examples/tesb/sam/README.txt

 then, you will see the SAM events generated and stored into Derby database (or from Tomcat logs).

-Please find more information from SAMUserGuide doc and GettingStartedGuide doc.
+Please find more information from help.talend.com.